u-boot/u-boot/doc/develop/expo.rst

     Specifies the ID of the object.
 This is used when referring to the object.

+Where CMOS RAM is used for reading and writing settings, the following additional properties are required:

+start-bit
+    Specifies the first bit in the CMOS RAM to use for this setting.
+For a RAM with 0x100 bytes, there are 0x800 bit locations.
+For example, register 0x80 holds bits 0x400 to 0x407.

+bit-length
+    Specifies the number of CMOS RAM bits to use for this setting.
+The bits extend from `start-bit` to `start-bit + bit-length - 1`.
+Note that the bits must be contiguous.

 Menu nodes have the following additional properties: